dominykas/validish/README.md

 * Async validation of field may finish than the validation of the same field as part of the form - needs to be handled
 * fieldValidationResult = f(value, context, config)
 * Co-dependent fields (e.g. isOffer=yes/no vs price required)

+## Notes

+I currently have no idea what these scribbles were meant to be:
+* describe fields
+* describe generic validators for fields
+* inject specific validators for fields
+* run validation on the object
+* client side: run validation on field
+* client side: run validation on all fields, but ensure existing validations get finished